owensgroup/mgpuscheduler/README.md

 * **Fused Multiply-Add:** As the name suggest, it is a very simple kernel that adds two randomly generated floats and multiplies them with another constant float.
 * **Matrix Multiplication:** A slightly more complicated application is Matrix Multiplication on GPU, which uses shared memory resources as well as optimization techniques like block-access (maximizing memory bandwidth) and loop unrolling (maximizing arithmetic throughput).
 It also has a basic `MemSetKernel` to initialize working arrays in parallel.

-##Writing your own Application in MGPUScheduler.
+##Adding your own Application to MGPUScheduler
 Default applications mentioned above can be very easily modified to write your own application for the scheduler.
 The hierarchical structure of this project is as follows;

 > **Main** - main.cpp used as the `int main(int argc, char** argv)` call to get the input arguments, which are easily changeable if your application requires more complicated I/O system.
 Scheduler is initialized with three simple commands, which gets all the necessary parameters of the system: